 3. Social Proof: Truths Are Us

-Every one of us believes “An action is correct if I am not the only one doing it”.
-A social proof makes us to believe it works.
+Every one of us believes “An action is correct if I am not the only one doing it.”
+Social proof makes us believe it works.

-A very astonishing and disturbing example is shared by the author.
-A murderer kills a lady openly on a road and there were many families who witnessed it.
+The author shares a very astonishing and disturbing example.
+A murderer kills a lady openly on the road, and many families witnessed it.
 No one took the pain to pick up the phone and call the police.

-Everyone thought someone else will do it and in the interim no one did it.
+Everyone thought someone else would do it and in the interim no one did it.
 If someone would have seen others doing it, they may have followed but not otherwise.
-Author terms it as “pluralistic ignorance”.
+The author terms it as “pluralistic ignorance.”

 There were many such experiments to conclude in emergency people tend to behave in much the same way.